fpletz/nixos-nspawn-ephemeral/README.md

 * Run multiple instances of a NixOS service on the same machine
 * Provide more isolation by default than the systemd service hardening options between services on the same machine

-## How?
+## How it works

 The project provides a NixOS module for a host machine that create nspawn units and uses systemd's `systemd-nspawn@` service to launch the containers.
 Only the nix store is bind mounted into the container and the nix daemon from the host is not passed into the container.
 User namespaces with dynamic UID/GID allocation are enabled by default.

-A veth link from the host network namespace to the containers namespace is created that uses networkds automatic configuration provided
+### Networking

+By default, a veth link is created between the host and the container and set up with networkd's default DHCP-based configuration.
+Additionally, LinkLocalAddressing and MDNS are enabled by default.
+The networkd network units can be overridden easily to configure custom networking instead.

-## Operation
+### Operation

 Most `machinectl` commands can be used to manage these declarative containers like `start`, `stop`,`shell` and other commands not involving images work as expected.
 Using the `-M` flags tools like `systemctl` or `journalctl` can access containers from the host.

-## Networking

-By default, a veth link is created between the host and the container and set up with networkd's default DHCP-based configuration.
-Additionally, LinkLocalAddressing and MDNS are enabled by default.
-The networkd network units can be overridden easily to configure static networking instead.

 ## Open Issues